בְּרֵאשִׁית

 Adonai HaShem, our God, created everything at once, all combined.
 All the substances needed for creation were created simultaneously, and the heavens and earth occupied the same space.
 All the materials required to create the heavens and the earth were present; nothing was missing.
 It was all there, but it was all mixed like recipe ingredients.
 We will see this in the next verse.

 And the earth was formless and void, and darkness was upon the face of the abyss.
-And spirit of ELOHIM/GOD hovered over the face of the waters.
+And ELOHIM’s/GOD’s spirit hovered over the face of the waters.

 2